acm-ribeiro/glacier-generator/README.md

 ```

 #### GET <a name="get"></a>
-To use them in MagmaCt contracts, we assume GET operations are pure, meaning the system state remains
+To use them in Glacier contracts, we assume GET operations are pure, meaning the system state remains
 unaltered.
 As such, their contract is as permissible as possible.

 ```